Best Health Insurance in Spain for Expats 2026

 Policy duration matches visa duration

 Your policy must cover the full visa period - typically 1 year for the initial NLV.
 Ask for a 12-month policy starting from your expected entry date.
+US applicants moving via our US-to-Valencia guide should remember Medicare does not cover Spain.

 Check Valencia network hospitals